aps831/workstation/README.md

 If these commands do not work, then it may be possible to use `gparted` to increase the partition size.

-If the Ansible hangs and it is necessary to kill the process then the lock file for `dpkg` may remain.
+If Ansible hangs and it is necessary to kill the process then the lock file for `dpkg` may remain.
 This can be removed using `sudo rm /var/lib/dpkg/lock`.

 If the install of `pgadmin` fails, then update `ca-certificates` using the update manager.